sourcegraph/sourcegraph-public-snapshot/README.md

 ## Run Sourcegraph Enterprise for Free (up to 10 users)

 The fastest way to run Sourcegraph is to run a pre-built Docker images.
 See the [quickstart installation guide](https://docs.sourcegraph.com/#getting-started).
-Sourcegraph also offers several ways to run a [production instance](https://docs.sourcegraph.com/admin/install)
+Sourcegraph also offers several ways of running a [production instance](https://docs.sourcegraph.com/admin/install).

 ## Sourcegraph OSS